 The Indicated Resource was converted to Probable Reserve, utilising Co-O operations mine design as a basis, following the application of minimum mining widths ("MMW"), dilution and block cut-off grades to panels of size 30m long x 50m high, based on the Carras audited Philsaga Resource block model.
-Costs were then applied to determine those panels within the Indicated category, which are economic.
+Costs were then applied to determine which panels within the Indicated category are economic.
 If economic, they were included in the Probable Reserve.
-A small component (<5%) of lower grade Inferred Resource was included to reflect actual mining practice.
+A component (<9%) of lower-grade Inferred Resource was included to reflect actual mining practice.